 Injured or Orphaned Possums

-Contact the Fauna Rescue 24 - hour Wildlife Volunteer Helpline on 8289 0896 for advice or visit their website Fauna Rescue of SA Inc.
+Contact the Fauna Rescue of SA Inc. 24 hour Wildlife Volunteer Helpline on 8289 0896 for advice or visit their website Fauna Rescue of SA Inc.

 For further information, please contact the Customer Service Centre on 8366 4200.